What is carpooling?

 Sharing your journey is a great way to meet people, it's good for the environment, and saves money.
 Particular benefits include:

 We suggest that drivers and passengers take alternate turns to drive, so that there is no need for financial transaction.
 You must be over 18 to be a member of the Carpool.
 If you do decide to carry a passenger who does not own a car then you will need to calculate how much each journey is costing you, so that you can share the cost.
 We provide an estimate of the journey fuel cost on the website as a guide only.
-This link can be found on the journey match page which is displayed when you login.
+This can be found by clicking on your identified journey on the 'Member Home' page and selecting 'CO2 and Fuel Estimates' from the expanded list.
 It’s best to sort out any reimbursement before you start to carpool to ensure that both parties are comfortable with the arrangements.
 To avoid any embarrassment, passengers should pay the driver before they leave the vehicle at the end of each journey, unless other arrangements have been made.
 Please note that drivers should not make a profit from sharing a car as this can invalidate their insurance and tax and our Terms and Conditions for project participation.
 If you have any concerns please contact your insurance company directly.

 Rules vary so please check with your individual organisation.